-400-11.2.1 Deviation from Specified Elevations for Steel Beam Superstructures: Construct to the elevation shown in the Plans plus or minus 0.01 feet and do not exceed a 0.01 feet difference between specified elevations of bearing areas of adjacent bearings measured between the centerlines of bearing areas.
+400-11.2.1 Deviation from Specified Elevations for Steel Beam Superstructures: Construct to the elevation shown on the plans plus or minus 0.01 feet and do not exceed a 0.01 feet difference between specified elevations of bearing areas of adjacent bearings measured between the centerlines of bearing areas.

-400-11.2.2 Deviation from Specified Elevations for Concrete Beam Superstructures: Construct to the elevation shown in the Plans plus or minus 0.02 feet.
+400-11.2.2 Deviation from Specified Elevations for Concrete Beam

+Superstructures: Construct to the elevation shown on the plans plus or minus 0.02 feet.